 Sydney has a subtropical climate and is located in the Southern Hemisphere, so its seasons are reversed.
-May in Sydney is still autumn, so holiday makers should expect warm days and mild nights.
-Many tourists find this to be one of the more favourable months for travel to Sydney, as the weather is sunny and pleasant, but not as hot as in the sweltering summer months (December - February).
+May in Sydney is still autumn, so holidaymakers should expect warm days and mild nights.
+It's a popular time to travel as the weather is sunny and pleasant, but not as hot as summer (December - February).

-If you're not used to hot weather, you should find Sydney in May to be more than adequate in terms of its climate.
-In May, the average daytime temperatures in Sydney are generally around 16°C and hardly fall below the average minimum temperatures of 12°C. The peak temperature of the month can reach a pleasant 20°C.
+In May, the average daytime temperatures in Sydney are generally around 16°C and hardly fall below the average low of 12°C. The peak temperature of the month can reach a pleasant 20°C.

 Sydney in May is generally sunny and perfect for hitting the beach.
-The city will usually experience 7 hours of sunshine per day and there's a 35% chance of a sunny day.
+The city will usually experience seven hours of sunshine per dayand there's a 35% chance of a sunny day.